Federated Credential Management API

 disclosure_text_shown

-Whether the user agent has explicitly shown to the user what specific information the IDP intends to share with the RP (e.g. "idp.example will share your name, email... with rp.example"), used by the request permission to sign-up algorithm for new users but not by the sign-in algorithm for returning users.
+Whether the user agent has explicitly shown to the user what specific information the IDP intends to share with the RP (e.g. "idp.example will share your name, email... with rp.example"), used by the request permission to sign-up algorithm for new users.
+It is used as an assurance by the user agent to the IDP that it has indeed shown the terms of service and privacy policy to the user in the cases where it is required to do so.

 For example: